Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Mathematical preliminaries

-In order to find the optimal control solution for the problem, one only needs to solve Eq. (\ref{eq.bellman_optimality}) for the value function and then substitute the solution into Eq. (\ref{eq.optimalpolicy}) to obtain the optimal control.
-However, due to the nonlinear nature of DT HJB, finding its solution is generally difficult or impossible.
+To find the optimal control solution for the problem, one only needs to solve \eqref{eq.bellman_optimality} for the value function and then substitute the solution into \eqref{eq.optimalpolicy} to obtain the optimal control.
+However, due to the nonlinear nature of DT HJB, finding its solution is generally difficult or intractable.